 We don’t have to look far to recognize the importance of an auto-inflate PFD working as designed.
 The failure to inflate clearly appears to be a contributing factor in the tragic death of 52-year-old sailor Jon Santerelli at the start of the 2018 Chicago-Mackinaw Race.
 This following statement, issued shortly after the accident by Nick Berberian, Rear Commodore at the Chicago Yacht Club, describes what happened:

 The accident is particularly disturbing because Santarelli was an extremely experienced sailor, he was sailing with a very experienced and well-trained crew, a boat that presumably should be equipped with first-rate safety gear.
 Since the PFD itself was cremated along with Jon’s body (found a week after the drowning), the reasons why the PFD did not inflate are unknown.
 The Coast Guard did examine the CO2 cartridge and concluded that it had not been activated.
 The Chicago Yacht Club’s investigation into the accident covers the event in great detail, and Appendix E, in particular, provides one of the most thorough discussions of PFD use and care that we’ve seen anywhere.
-If you are going visit any of the links I provide in this blog—go to that one.
+If you are going to visit any of the links provided in this blog—go to that one.

 We want to make clear that despite the shortcomings of current PFD designs, they remain an essential tool for survival at sea.
 Without reservation, PS encourages boaters to wear the appropriate type PFD while sailing, in any boat and any water.
 At present, a properly maintained auto-inflating PFD has proven itself to be a versatile and effective device for everyday use when offshore sailing, where great mobility and an abundance of flotation is required.
 However, it is important to recognize that auto-inflate vests are not our only option.
 Small boat and inshore sailors are often better served by a conventional inherently buoyant life jacket.
 It is important to weigh the pros and cons of each device when choosing the right one for a particular activity.

 Finally, if you are new to offshore sailing and are dreaming about going cruising, the perceived risk of going overboard should not deter you.
 The rare events get wide attention in the media, and the “lost at sea” trope looms large in the public imagination.
 Practical Sailor along with most boating magazines are drawn to the topic of safety at sea because the stakes are high, but we also have a responsibility not to over-hype the risks, or inject anxiety where it serves no practical purpose.
-It is important to inform yourself on the topic, but with practice and mostly common sense precautions, you will never come close to losing someone overboard.
+It is important to inform yourself on the topic, but with practice and common-sense precautions, you will never come close to losing someone overboard.
 But if you are among the very few unlucky individuals, abiding by the findings in this post will increase the chance of survival.

-A few years ago, I had the opportunity to join Practical Sailor reader Joe Barnette and his friend and longtime crewmember Demetri Lignos as they tested the inflatable lifejackets that Joe keeps aboard his Island Packet 465.
+A few years ago, I had the opportunity to join Practical Sailor reader Joe Barnette and his friend and longtime crew member Demetri Lignos as they tested the inflatable lifejackets that Joe keeps aboard his Island Packet 465.
 Both Barnette and Lignos are members of the local U.S. Coast Guard Auxilliary in Sarasota, and Barnette has three trans-Atlantic crossings to his credit.
 Barnette is planning another ambitious voyage in the spring and he figured it was a good time to take a close look at his safety equipment.

 All of the inflatable lifejackets were combination harness/vests designed to auto-inflate upon immersion.
 One was the Mustang 3184, our top-rated jacket from previous test.
 The others were Sospenders made by Stearns.
 The ages of the vests ranged from three to six years.
 Although they had been inspected regularly, none had been serviced.
 The presumption was that at least one of these jackets would fail to inflate, or would lose most of its air in 16 hours or less, the minimum time period recommended by any manufacturer.